pacificclimate/pdp/docs/deployment.md

 ## Configuration

-Configuration of the PDP is accomplished through two mechanisms:
+The PDP is configured with two mechanisms:
 - For server-side configuration and very simple client-side configuration (such as the URL of the ncWMS service), a set of environment variables.
 - For more complex client-side app configuration, configuration code in JavaScript files, at most one file per portal.

 ### Environment Variables